FloatingArrayDesign/MoorDyn/docs/structure.rst

 .. _points:

 Point objects attach to the ends of Lines and can be used to connect Lines to other things or to each other.
-(In MAP and older versions of MoorDyn, these objects were called Connections).
+(In MAP and older versions of MoorDyn, these objects were called Points).
 A Point has three degrees of freedom and can have any number of Lines attached to it.
 There are three types of Points:

 - **Fixed**: their location is fixed to ground (stationary) or a Body object.
   They can be used as anchor points or as a way to attach mooring Lines to a Body.
 - **Coupled**: they move under the control of the calling program/script.
-  They can be used as fairlead connections when the platform is modeled externally.
+  They can be used as fairlead points when the platform is modeled externally.
   See :ref:`the coupling documentation <coupling>`.
 - **Free**: they are free to move according to the forces acting on them, which includes the tensions of attached lines as well as their own self weight and buoyancy, if applicable.